 Kitty B, Erin O (Year 3) Eve, Max (Year 2)

 Every Christmas all of our school take part in Operation Christmas Child.
 This involves us filling a shoebox with gifts for a boy or girl in a different country who would not normally recieve any Christmas presents.
-This year Mr Chamberlain arranged for the school councillors to visit the warehouse where all of the shoeboxes we have given are sorted to be sent to children around the world.
-We really enjoyed visiting and were able to come back to our school and tell all of our friends and teachers what happens.
+This year Mr Chamberlain and Miss Beckwith arranged for the school councillors to visit the warehouse where all of the shoeboxes we had been given were sorted and sent to children around the world.
+Councillors really enjoyed visiting and were able to come back to our school and tell all of our friends and teachers what happens.